marsbroshok/mlops-labs/workshops/kfp-caip-sklearn/lab-12-kfp-pipeline/README.md

 You can compile the DSL using an API from the **KFP SDK** or using the **KFP** compiler.

-To compile the pipeline DSL using **KFP** compiler.
-From the root folder of this lab, execute the following commands.
+To compile the pipeline DSL using **KFP** compiler, execute the following commands from the root folder of this lab,.

 ```
 export BASE_IMAGE=gcr.io/$PROJECT_ID/base_image:latest